Kaman K-MAX

 The Kaman K-MAX (company designation K-1200) is a helicopter with intermeshing rotors (synchropter) designed and produced by the American manufacturer Kaman Aircraft.
+It first flew in 1991 and was produced for military and civilian operators.

-Developed during the 1980s and 1990s, the K-MAX builds on the work of the German aeronautical engineer Anton Flettner.
-Performing its maiden flight on December 23, 1991, it was specially designed to optimally perform external cargo load operations and is capable of lifting payloads in excess of 6000 lb, which is greater than the helicopter's empty weight and almost twice as much as the competing Bell 205 despite sharing a similar engine.
-Being a synchropter, it has greater efficiency in comparison to conventional rotor technology.
-In addition to airlifting external loads, specialized configurations for aerial firefighting and casualty evacuation have been developed.
-It was produced for both military and civilian operators.
+Developed in the 1980s and 1990s, the K-MAX builds on the work of the German aeronautical engineer Anton Flettner.
+It was designed for external cargo load operations; later configurations supported aerial firefighting and casualty evacuation.
+It can lift more than 6000 lb, which is greater than the helicopter's empty weight and almost twice as much as the competing Bell 205 despite sharing a similar engine.